 Why STP is very important for social enterprise?

 Many social entrepreneurs tend to serve all the potential customers in an attempt to maximize social impact.
 But that is not a good strategy.
-Utilizing the resources productively and developing the right products are the keys to maximize social impact and make the social enterprise profitable.
+Effective utilization of the resources is the key to maximize social impact and make the… Click To Tweet

 Sometimes, segmentation is a very complex and time-consuming process.
 But the benefits outweigh the challenges in doing this entire exercise.